List of alien races in Marvel Comics: Bidoceros

 First appearing in The Incredible Hulk, the Bidoceros have flat bodies with a tube-like vocal protuberance.

 Biphasians

 The Biphasians are a race of aliens from the planet Biphasia.

 Birjans

-The Birjans are a humanoid rock-skinned race from Birj sixth moon of the planet Marman, a gas-giant that is the seventh planet from its sun.
+The Birjans, also known as Landlaks, are a humanoid rock-skinned race from Birj, the sixth moon of the gas giant Marman.
 Terrax is a Birjan.
-The Birjan are also called Landlaks.
-First seen in Fantastic Four #211 (October 1979).
+The species first appeared in Fantastic Four #211 (October 1979).

 Blips

 The Blips are a race of giant electrical aliens.
-Blip is part of this race.
+The Blip is part of this race.

 Builders

 First mentioned in Avengers, the Builders are one of the oldest races in the universe and go about building and creating worlds as they see fit, a claim also attributed to the Celestials.
 Any connection between the two races remains unknown.
 They are the creators of the Superflow which facilitates White Events.
 There are two types of Builders: the Creators and the Engineers.

 C

 Calurnians

 The Calurnians are a race of aliens with cat-like features.
 First appeared in Rom Annual #4.